 Using ISO 12800 to capture images in low light makes excellent resolution with less noise possible.

-The Camera’s performance skills are additionally supported by the DIGIC 6 Image Processor, which offers in-camera distortion correction and complete definition, high-speed continuous still photography.
+The camera’s performance skills are additionally supported by the DIGIC 6 Image Processor, which offers in-camera distortion correction and complete definition, and high-speed continuous still photography.

 The MP4 video format provides perfect compatibility with tablets and mobile devices.

 In addition to saving space on your memory card, highly compressed MP4 video enhances mobile device playback.

 The ability to record HD videos using the HDR movie function broadens one’s creative options.

 45-point AF system: